thiborose/syllable_splitter/README.md

 # syllable_splitter
-This python script is aimed at splitting the french works in syllables separated by hyphens.
+This python script is aimed at splitting the french words in syllables separated by hyphens.
 It is coded in python.